Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Life must be rich and full of loving-it's no good otherwise, no good at all, for anyone.
+> Without education, we are in a horrible and deadly danger of taking educated people seriously.

 <!-- QUOTE_END -->